samuelpio01/mariadb-mysql/README.md

        MariaDB [(db_name)]> select name,salary from employee where name = "Eden Hazard";

-This will show 2 columns of name and salary as shown below.
+We can also search the name and salary with respect to __ID__

+       MariaDB [(db_name)]> select name,salary from employee where id = 4;

+Both these will give the same output as shown below but notice the way both the queries were fired one with respect to the _name_ and the other with respect to the _ID_.

 ![alt text](https://github.com/samuelpio01/mariadb-mysql/blob/master/using_where.png)

 Note that the __'where'__ keyword allows us to display in cases of when you want to use a condition.

 ***********************************************************************************************************

 These are the basic queries of databases.
 There are much more to this which you can explore.

-_I am open to feedback and if you feel that there should be some changes do let me know_
+_I am open to feedback and if you feel that there should be some changes to the above document do let me know._